akgmage/data-structures-and-algorithms/README.md

 The most common problems solved using this pattern are scheduling problems.

 The key to understanding this pattern and exploiting its power lies in understanding how any two intervals may overlap.

+Many problems in the real world use the merge intervals pattern.
+Let’s look at some examples.

+- Display busy schedule: Display the busy hours of a user to other users without revealing the individual meeting slots in a calendar.

+- Schedule a new meeting: Add a new meeting to the tentative meeting schedule of a user in such a way that no two meetings overlap each other.

+- Task scheduling in operating systems (OS): Schedule tasks for the OS based on task priority and the free slots in the machine’s processing schedule.